syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 ---
 layout: post
 title: Styles and Templates in WPF DataGrid control | Syncfusion
-description: Learn here all about Styles and Templates support in Syncfusion WPF DataGrid (SfDataGrid) control and more.
+description: Learn here all about Styles and Templates support in Syncfusion WPF DataGrid control, its elements and more.
 platform: wpf
 control: SfDataGrid
 documentation: ug
 ---

-# Styles and Templates in WPF DataGrid (SfDataGrid)
+# Styles and Templates in WPF DataGrid (SfDataGrid) Control

 The appearance of [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) (SfDataGrid) and its inner elements (example: Cell, Row, Header, Summary etc.) can be customized using various properties exposed and by editing the elements’ Style.